Kapelianovych/moru/README.md

 > `moru` uses the _element.style.setProperty_ method to set style's value, so you are able to define custom properties in there.

 All other attributes are the same as in HTML.
-You are free to pass all `aria-*` and `data-*` attibutes as it is.
+You are free to pass all `aria-*` and `data-*` attibutes as they are.

 ```JSX
 <div data-id="foo"></div>
 ```

+> `moru` partially supports [the automatic runtime feature](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) so you can omit imports of the `element` and `Fragment` entities.
+There is no `jsx-dev-runtime` for now though, because there is no need for that.

 ## Reactivity